magicalwish/blocklist/README.md

 # How to run this file?

 Go to your [app preferences](https://www.reddit.com/prefs/apps).
 Click the "Create app" or "Create another app" button.
 Fill out the form like so:
- - name: My Example App
+ - name: whatever
- - App type: Choose the script option
+ - App type: script
- - description: You can leave this blank
+ - description: leave blank
- - about url: You can leave this blank
+ - about url: leave blank
  - redirect url: https://reddit.com/

 Hit the "create app" button.
 Make note of the client ID and client secret.
 They should look something like: